Jim Wagner "doing time" in the Costa Mesa Police Department Jail

-Jim Wagner was hired as a corrections officer for the Costa Mesa Police Department Jail in December of 1988.
-He would work there for two years until he was hired as a police recruit to go through the police academy and then go on as a full-time, paid, sworn police officer.
+I was hired as a corrections officer for the Costa Mesa Police Department Jail in December of 1988.
+I worked there for two years until I was hired as a police recruit to go through the police academy.
+After graduation I became a fulltime, paid, sworn police officer.

-The Costa Mesa Jail was a temporary holding facility for all crimes committed in the city of Costa Mesa; a population of just under 100,000 at the time.
+The Costa Mesa Jail was a temporary holding facility for all crimes committed in the city of Costa Mesa (Orange County, California); a population of just under 100,000 at the time.
 The patrol officers would arrest offenders, bring them into the jail, and hand their prisoners over to the jail staff for booking and housing.
 Prisoners could be incarcerated up to 72 hours, while trusties could serve their sentences up to one year at the facility.

 Although violence in the jail was not a nightly event, it was a weekly event.
-Prisoners would come into the jail drunk, under the influence of controlled substances, or angry.
-Officer Wagner had been assault by prisoners and several occasions, which is documented.
-One trusty in for drug trafficing put out a contract on Officer Wagner’s life, and on another occasion Officer Wagner prevented the escape of a prisoner who had assault a fellow correction officer on July 4, 1990.
-In yet another incident a prisoner refused to exit his cell who was scheduled to be transported to court tried to injure Officer Wagner by shoving his head against a metal bunk bed rail, but fortunately Officer Wagner only impacted his shoulders.
-Officer Wagner was able to fight the prisoner off, escape from the cell, and get to his partner who was securing the dayroom cell door.
+Prisoners would come into the jail in various conditions: drunk, under the influence of controlled substances, or angry.
+I had been assaulted by prisoners on several occasions, which I documented.
+One trusty, in custory for drug trafficing, put out a contract on my life, and on another occasion I prevented the escape of another prisoner who had assault a fellow correction officer on July 4, 1990.
+In another incident a prisoner refused to exit his jail cell, who was scheduled to be transported to court, and tried to seriously injure or kill me by shoving me against a metal bunk bed rail.
+Fortunately, as I fell against the rail I only impacted my shoulders.
+I was able to fight the prisoner off, escape from the cell, and get a fellow Custody Officer to secure the dayroom cell door.

-When Officer Wagner worked in the Costa Mesa Police Jail the corrections officers were not armed with any weapons: no pepper spray, no batons, no tasers, nothing.
-If a prisoner wanted to attack a corrections officer the fight would be hand-to-hand.
-Even though there were "panic buttons” along side of the walls spaced out every several feet, activating one would not get you help until one to two minutes.
-The watch commander in the police station had the only key to get into the jail, and that took a bit of time to get it, gather up some police officers, and storm the jail.
-Officer Wagner only hit the panic button one time in his career, and that was when a man on PCP (Phencyclidine), is a very dangerous hallucinogenic drug inducing strong neurotoxic effects, such as super human strength.
-A police sergeant and Officer Wagner tried to restrain the violent inmate but could not do it.
+When I worked in the Costa Mesa Police Department Jail the custody officers were not armed with any weapons at all: no pepper spray, no batons, no tasers, nothing.
+If a prisoner wanted to attack a custody officer the fight would be hand-to-hand.
+Even though there were "panic buttons" placed every few feet along the walls, and just above the highly polished wax floors, activating one would not get the desired help until one to two minutes.
+The watch commander in the police station had the only key to get into the jail, and that took a bit of time for him to get it out of this desk drawer, gather up some police officers who were hanging around the station, and storm the jail.
+I only hit the panic button one time in my career, and that was when a man on PCP (Phencyclidine), a very dangerous hallucinogenic drug inducing strong neurotoxic effects, such as super human strength.
+A police sergeant and I tried to restrain the violent inmate but could not do it.
 The sergeant, who was a 6-4, 225 pound body builder, tried to apply a carotid hold on the man’s neck, but to no avail.
-As the sergeant and Officer Wagner were starting to get exhausted Officer Wagner kicked the panic button with his foot.
+As the sergeant and I were starting to get exhausted I kicked the panic button with my foot.

-Although Officer Wagner enjoyed working in the jail he wanted to expand his career by applying as a police officer, which he obtained.
+Although I enjoyed working in the jail I wanted to expand my career by applying as a police officer, and I got it.

-Even though Officer Jim Wagner was a corrections officer for only two years (1988 to 1990) he continued to train corrections officers all across the world to be safer in their jobs, and continues to do so to this day.
+Even though I was a corrections officer for only two years (1988 to 1990) I continued to train other corrections officers all across the world to be safer in their jobs, and continues to do so to this day.

-Jim Wagner worked closely with the California Department of Corrections for many years, taught a few times for the British Columbia Sheriff’s Department, helped create a training program for the San Diego Sheriff’s Department Prisoner Transportation Unit, worked several times with the U.S. Marshals, as well as with other sheriff and police departments.
+I worked closely with the California Department of Corrections for many years, taught a few times for the British Columbia Sheriff’s Department, helped create a training program for the San Diego Sheriff’s Department Prisoner Transportation Unit, worked several times with the U.S. Marshals Service, as well as with other sheriff and police departments.

-Upon creation of the Jim Wagner Reality-Based Personal Protection system on January 21, 2003 his first teaching contract was with the Matsqui Prison in British Columbia, Canada.
-He also trained the instructors of their Emergency Response Team.
-Over the last several years Jim Wagner has trained instructors from various European correctional institutions.
-Courses include Defensive Tactics for Corrections Officers, Knife Survival, and Special Operations for Corrections Officers.
+Upon creation of the Jim Wagner Reality-Based Personal Protection system on January 21, 2003 my first correctional institution teaching gig was with the Matsqui Prison in British Columbia, Canada.
+I went on to train the instructors of their Emergency Response Teams.
+Over the last several years I has trained instructors from various European correctional institutions.
+Courses included Defensive Tactics for Corrections Officers, Knife Survival, and Special Operations for Corrections Officers.